pretix/pretix-docs/docs/topics/products.md

 ### Group discounts

-Often times, you want to give discounts for whole groups attending your event.
+This section explains how to give discounts for whole groups attending your event.

 #### Automatic discounts

 pretix can automatically grant discounts if a certain condition is met, such as a specific group size.

-To set this up, head to **Products**, **Discounts** in the event navigation and **Create a new discount**.
+To set this up, navigate to :navpath:Your event → :fa3-ticket: Products → Discounts: and click the :btn-icon:fa3-plus: Create a new discount: button.
-You can choose a name so you can later find this again.
+You can choose a descriptive name such as "Discount for school classes" so you can find this again later.
 You can also optionally restrict the discount to a specific time frame or a specific sales channel.

 Next, either select **Apply to all products** or create a selection of products that are eligible for the discount.